 WordPress makes it very easy to link within the content so do it whenever it makes sense to help your visitors explore your relevant content further:

 - It lets you search for keywords that you are writing about and easily discovers relevant internal pages to link to.

 - Select the relevant article and click on the “Apply” button.

 You don’t necessary only have to link from new to old posts.
 You can also do it the other way around.
 If you have a good, older post that is relevant to something you have written more about lately, go back and edit the old one and include a link back to the new post.

 Your internal links should indicate and describe what it is that you are linking to in order to attract visitors to click on them.
-Phrases like “click here” or “go here” may work sometimes but as the link anchor text does not indicate what you are linking to it does not help your visitor know what will happen after they click.
+Anchor text phrases like “click here” or “go here” may work sometimes but as the text does not indicate what you are linking to it does not help your visitor know what will happen after they click.